Slight Return

-"Slight Return" is a song by English indie rock band the Bluetones, released as their first single in February 1995, in blue vinyl, limited to 2000 copies.
-The song is named after the subtitle for "Voodoo Child (Slight Return)" by Jimi Hendrix.
-It was then re-released on 22 January 1996, as the second single from their 1996 debut album, Expecting to Fly.
-It was originally issued with "The Fountainhead" as the B-side.
-"Slight Return" peaked at number two on the UK Singles Chart and is the band's highest-placing single.
-Bluetones frontman Mark Morriss said that the title of the song was initially a nickname, but as he was not good with naming songs, it eventually became the official title.
+"Slight Return" is a song by the English indie rock band the Bluetones, released as their first single in February 1995, on 7-inch blue vinyl, available for their early fans through mail order and at their tour with Supergrass.
+Its B-side was "The Fountainhead", which was later listed on their debut album Expecting to Fly (1996).
+Limited to 2000 copies, the single was named after the subtitle for Jimi Hendrix's "Voodoo Child (Slight Return)" as a working title until Bluetones frontman, Mark Morriss struggled to find another name for it.

+"Slight Return" was then reissued on 22 January 1996 as the second single from Expecting to Fly.
+It peaked at number two on the UK Singles Chart and is the band's highest-placing single.
+There is a hidden lyric at the 1:47 mark of the song where Morriss says, "Make it funky now!", telling BBC Radio 1's Evening Session that he did not think anyone would notice it.
+Occasionally, he sings the lyric live.